wslyvh/AmsterdamBlockchainWeek/events/ethcc/README.md

 price: TBD

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: CNAM
+venue: Maison de la Mutualité, Paris, France

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: 292 Rue Saint-Martin, Paris 75001
+address: 24 Rue Saint-Victor, 75005 Paris

 # The category of the event.
 Valid options:
 # - conference